bundlecraft-io/bundlecraft/bundlecraft/README.md

 ```

 Testing without live Vault/Keyfactor:

 - Use `file://` and `https://` against known public resources to validate fetch.
 - For provider flows, mock the endpoints locally (e.g., with `pytest` monkeypatch or a tiny HTTP server) and point `endpoint:` to `http://127.0.0.1:NNNN` (note: the fetcher rejects insecure HTTP by default; for tests use HTTPS with self-signed + `verify.ca_file`, or patch the URL opener in tests).
 - Unit tests in this repo exercise the fetch module via file URLs and hash pinning; provider-specific tests can stub network calls.

 Troubleshooting highlights:

 - Insecure HTTP rejected → use HTTPS or file URLs.
 - SHA256/TLS fingerprint mismatch → update pins after validating legitimate changes.
 - `hvac` missing → install extras `.[fetchers]`.
-- `--offline` with `fetch:` present → pre-stage in connected environments.
+- Offline builds → pre-stage inputs using `bundlecraft fetch` in a connected environment, commit or package them, then run `bundlecraft build --skip-fetch`.

 ---